 # => "sidebar/form/save"Canvas element scoping

-Canvas elements participate in the same mechanism.
-The canvas widget's ID creates a scope, and interactive group IDs within it are scoped under it:
+Canvas elements participate in the same scoping mechanism.
+The canvas widget's ID creates a scope, layers create sub-scopes, and interactive element IDs are scoped under them:

 Commands that target widgets by path use the forward-slash scoped format: